Luke James (singer): 2007–present: songwriting and breakthrough

 In 2013, he was personally chosen by Beyoncé to be an opening act for her Mrs. Carter Show World Tour.

 In August 2013 he released a video for "Oh God" featuring Hit-Boy; the music video was directed by Sarah McColgan.

 On December 4, 2013, he released another visual for "Strawberry Vapors", also directed by Sarah McColgan, the song was another release off the Whispers in the Dark album.
 On December 5, 2014, James received his second career Grammy Award nomination for Best R&B Song for "Options (Wolfjames Version)".

 In 2016, James auditioned for the role of Singer Johnny Gill in the BET Biopic Miniseries The New Edition Story, after being considered by long time music associate Elijah Kelley.
 Both were cast in the biopic (with Kelley in the role of Ricky Bell).
-From 2017–2019, James played Noah Brooks in the main cast of Lee Daniels' Musical Drama, Star on FOX.
+From 2017 to 2019, James played Noah Brooks in the main cast of Lee Daniels' Musical Drama, Star on FOX.
 Later in 2019, he was cast in Will Packer's Little alongside Regina Hall and Issa Rae.
+In 2024, Luke James starred as a major character in a tv show titled "Them: the scare".
+His acting in this show has been deemed phenomenal by his audience.